Logo URG

 Introduced, not enforced

 Named Plato, these new serving robot seamlessly integrated into the teams.
-This seamless transition is attributed to Marko Radin, the hotel's Director of Food & Beverage, who notes that they were not imposed upon the staff.
+This seamless transition is attributed to the hotel's Director of Food & Beverage, who notes that they were not imposed upon the staff.
 Instead, with the agreement of top management and the Economic and Social Committee, the introduction was pitched as a trial, addressing the apprehensions of employees less comfortable with new technologies.
 The key takeaway?
 These robots, adept at serving food, are not replacements; they're user-friendly assistants.
 Numerous positions across all levels remain open.

 An Assistant & Partner